Glycogen in humans: structure, role, localization, and energy yield

 • glycogen synthase, which is activated.

-In addition, insulin recruits GLUT4 to plasma membrane of skeletal muscle cells.
-In this way, glycogen synthesis is stimulated and glycogenolysis is inhibited.
-This helps to lower blood glucose levels.
+In addition, insulin recruits GLUT4 to the plasma membrane of skeletal muscle cells.
+In this way, glycogen synthesis is stimulated and glycogenolysis is inhibited, helping to lower blood glucose levels.[44]

-Glucagon is secreted by pancreatic alpha cells in response to low blood glucose levels and has an catabolic effect.
-When glucagon binds to the receptors on the cell surface of hepatocytes, it triggers a cascade of reactions that results in the phosphorylation of:
+Glucagon is secreted by pancreatic α-cells in response to low blood glucose levels and has a catabolic effect.
+When glucagon binds to receptors on the cell surface of hepatocytes, it triggers a cascade of reactions that results in the phosphorylation of:

 • glycogen phosphorylase, which is activated;